Making a Difference with the Superfund Job Training Initiative

 The percentage of trainees from the SuperJTI program that have been placed into jobs.

 The following success stories illustrate how EPA and communities have worked together to implement SuperJTI trainings.Recent Fact Sheets

-- Lower Duwamish Waterway SuperJTI Fact Sheet (PDF)(4 pp, 2.7 MB)You will need Adobe Reader to view some of the files on this page.
+- Lower Duwamish Waterway SuperJTI Fact Sheet (PDF)(4 pp, 2.7 MB)You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 - Coeur d'Alene Basin Cycle 2 SuperJTI Fact Sheet (PDF)(4 pp, 3 MB)